ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

 I wanted to capture some thoughts on deployment approaches for OpenAI in a large enterprise.

-Or rather, I want to take a stab at it -- given the short amount of time this service has been out there at the time of this writing and the amount of times these conversations about this seem to be popping up recently, I'm bound to get something slightly incorrect, but absolute preciseness is at times the enemy of progress...
+Or rather, I want to take a stab at it -- given the short amount of time this service has been out there at the time of this writing, I'm bound to get something slightly incorrect, but absolute preciseness is at times the enemy of progress, and these conversations seem to be popping up a lot recently,...
 So someone has to give it a try.

 ## Open AI vs. Azure OpenAI

-One important up-front consideration is the distinction between public OpenAI service and the Azure OpenAI service.
+One important up-front consideration is the distinction between the public OpenAI service and the Azure OpenAI service.

 From a deployment model standpoint, it's a familiar story: there's a consumer/prosumer SaaS version of OpenAI's ChatGPT and DALL-E and more, and these are inherently multi-tenant.
-There is not _yet_ a standalone business offering on their SaaS version.
+There is not _yet_ a standalone business offering for their SaaS version.
 However, they do have a private cloud provider hosted version of the service with more controls on Azure.

 To draw an analogy, this is not unlike a number of SaaS services that offer consumer/prosumer SaaS (think SendGrid